 every area of a racer’s development.

-A Common understanding of Mental Coaching is that it helps a racer who is a “head-case” or has bad pre-race anxiety or is somehow blocked to reaching past performance levels "in a slump."
-A sports psychologist or coach who works with racers to control their mind to have positive thoughts and emotional states before and during a race event.
+A common understanding of mental coaching is that it helps a racer who is a “head-case,” has bad pre-race anxiety or is somehow blocked from reaching past performance levels "in a slump."
+A sports psychologist or mental performance coach who works with racers to control their mind is important for having positive thoughts and emotional states before and during a race event.

 MX Coach's Mental Performance Coaching